 $$$ Seeds, raised beds of dirt

-Procedure: Discuss with students what we know of life in the Garden of Eden.
-From the little information we have in the Bible, it seems although Adam tended the Garden, the difficulties such as poor soil and weeds came with the Fall.
+Procedure: Review the story of Creation.
+Discuss with students what we know of life in the Garden of Eden.
+From the little information we have in the Bible, it seems that although Adam tended the Garden, the difficulties such as poor soil and weeds came with the Fall.
 Today it is difficult for some people to have enough food to eat.
-The students should grow produce to share with those who are struggling.
+The students can grow produce to share with those who are struggling.
 The project can be plants in pots or on the property of your church/ministry or a community garden in a neighborhood.
 Please follow all local regulations and, whenever possible, involve the recipients of the food in the process of growing it.
 Working together will give the recipients ownership of the garden and allow the students to develop empathy for those struggling to find enough food.